 The National Dairy Farmers Assuring Responsible Management (FARM) Program has established a rigorous framework of best practices to ensure the proper treatment of dairy animals.
 Open to all U.S. dairy farmers, co-ops and processors, FARM works with dairy farmers, the producer community and industry partners to show customers and consumers that the dairy industry is taking the very best care of cows and the environment, producing safe, wholesome milk and adhering to the highest standards of workforce development.

-Through our four program silos – Animal Care, Environmental Stewardship, Antibiotic Stewardship and Workforce Development – FARM works with dairy farmers, cooperatives, processors and industry partners to show customers and consumers that the dairy industry holds itself to the highest standards.
+Through the program's four silos – Animal Care, Environmental Stewardship, Antibiotic Stewardship and Workforce Development – FARM works with dairy farmers, cooperatives, processors and industry partners to show customers and consumers that the dairy industry holds itself to the highest standards.
 Learn more about FARM here.

-For more information, contact Danielle Quist, IDFA senior director, regulatory affairs and counsel, at email@example.com.
+For more information, contact Danielle Quist, IDFA Vice President, Regulatory Affairs and Counsel, at email@example.com.